vgisclabs/sequoia-chameleon-gnupg/README.md

 This is a re-implementation and drop-in replacement of `gpg` and `gpgv` using the Sequoia OpenPGP implementation.

-## Status

-`gpgv-sq` is feature-complete.
-Please report any problems you encounter when replacing `gpgv` with `gpgv-sq`.

-`gpg-sq` is not feature-complete.
-It currently implements a commonly used subset of the signature creation and verification commands, the encryption and decryption commands, the key listing commands, and some miscellaneous commands.

-Support for trust models is limited.
-Currently, the Web-of-Trust ("pgp") and always trust ("always") are implemented.

 ## Try it out, it is safe!

 If you are a power user, you can try out the Chameleon today to see if